thegr8khallie/custom-hooks/README.md

 1. ### `useLocalStorage`

 This hook is used to make working with localStorage easier.
 It creates a stateful value that is stored in localStorage and a function to update this value.
+This hook takes in two arguement: The key for the localStorage data (a string) and it's value.

 ### How to use